Nigel Farage: Brexit Party

 On 11 September, a senior Conservative source said that Farage was "not a fit and proper person" and "should never be allowed anywhere near government".
 The government confirmed that Boris Johnson would not form an electoral pact with Farage, to which he said he was "disappointed" as he was offering a "genuine hand of friendship".
-The Brexit Party gained 642,303 votes in the election but no seats.
+Standing 275 candidates, the Brexit Party gained 644,257 votes in the election, but no seats.

 In January 2020, the Greater London Authority granted Leave Means Leave permission to hold a party in Parliament Square on the night the UK left the EU.
 Farage told the crowd celebrating the occasion on 31 January that "what happens now marks the point of no return.
 We are never going back".
 Other speakers included the businessman Tim Martin, politician Peter Bone and broadcaster Julia Hartley-Brewer.
 Before the party, Farage expressed support for Big Ben to chime to mark the moment at 11 pm GMT.

 In December 2020, Farage celebrated the EU–UK Trade and Cooperation Agreement, following the agreement's announcement, stating that the "war is over."